-- Honorary Uncle: In a flashback in "A Very Supernatural Christmas," younger Sam in said flashback calls him "Uncle Bobby."
+- Honorary Uncle: In a flashback in "A Very Supernatural Christmas", young Sam calls him "Uncle Bobby".

 - I Am Not My Father: He refused to have children of his own because he was afraid that he would abuse them the way he himself was abused.

-- Kill the Ones You Love: Poor Bobby goes through this on a fairly regular basis: he first got into hunting after murdering his demonically possessed wife.
-Then she came back as a zombie he eventually had to kill again.
+- Kill the Ones You Love: Poor Bobby goes through this on a fairly regular basis: he first got into hunting after being forced to murder his demonically-possessed wife.
+Then she came back as a zombie whom he eventually had to kill again.
 Then he himself is possessed and forced to kill his estranged best friend.

 - Mister Exposition: Admire the man's dedication: you can't stop him from passing on information related to your Evil Plan even if you put him in a coma.

-- My God, What Have I Done?: His reaction upon realizing he's become a vengeful spirit and almost killed Sam.
+- My God, What Have I Done?: His reaction upon realizing he's becoming a vengeful spirit and almost killed Sam.

 - Only Sane Man: He's the only character who can take a step back and see the bigger picture.
 Up to a certain point anyway; he starts to lose his perspective towards the end of Season 4.

-- Parental Substitute: Bobby makes it very clear, to him, Sam and Dean are his boys.
+- Parental Substitute: Bobby makes it very clear that, to him, Sam and Dean are his boys.